How to Prioritize Your Day for Productivity

 Schedule Your Priorities

 Once you know who you are and the best times of the day to get certain tasks, it’s important to organize and schedule your tasks according to their priority levels.
+This will be sourced from what you fill out using your template for a daily planner.

 Are there tasks that prevent other things from further progressing?
 For example, do you need to research a topic or analyze data before you can send material for another team member to put together a deliverable?